Akshay-Nagle/learn-graphql/tutorials/frontend/nextjs/tutorial-site/content/auth0-setup.md

 ![Create Auth0 App](https://graphql-engine-cdn.hasura.io/learn-hasura/assets/graphql-hasura/create-auth0-app.png)

-6. In the settings of the application, we will add appropriate (e.g: http://localhost:3000/callback) URLs as Allowed Callback URLs and Allowed Web Origins.
-We can also add domain specific URLs as well for the app to work. (e.g: https://myapp.com/callback).
+6. In the settings of the application, we will add appropriate (e.g., http://localhost:3000/callback) URLs as Allowed Callback URLs and Allowed Web Origins.
+We can also add domain-specific URLs as well for the app to work. (e.g: https://myapp.com/callback).

 This would be the URL of the frontend app which you will deploy later.
 You can ignore this, for now.
 You can always come back later and add the necessary URLs.